Generic Name: Barium Suspension (BA ree um)

 - This medicine prevents many other drugs from getting into the body.
 If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than Entero VU (barium suspension).

-- To prevent hard stools (constipation) or bowel block from Entero VU (barium suspension), your doctor may have you use a laxative like milk of magnesia or lactulose after using Entero VU (barium suspension).
+- To prevent constipation or bowel block from Entero VU (barium suspension), your doctor may have you use a laxative like milk of magnesia or lactulose after using Entero VU (barium suspension).
 Follow what your doctor has told you.
-Talk with your doctor.

 - Drink lots of noncaffeine liquids after using Entero VU (barium suspension) unless told to drink less liquid by your doctor.